-Which jig types to use in different conditions?
+Which SFC jigs to use in different conditions?

 I’m writing in response to questions about which jig types to use in different conditions and tactics.
 I’m just sharing my own personal preferences.
-Remember the jig choice can be unlimited.
+Remember the jig choice possibility is unlimited.
 You can be creative with the different action tone (rod power and jig weight combination) too.
 I just hope this will help you classify jig types.

 What jig for the first drop?

 When you get to the first fishing point of the day, one of the purposes to choose the first jig to drop is to evaluate the conditions.
-I recommend to use the same jig so that you can build up the senses to know how vertical you are, how the bottom current is moving, and what kind of fish will be interested, what kind of action is effective and so on.
+I recommend to use the same jig as the pilot jig so that you can build up the sense to know how vertical you are, how the bottom current is moving, and what kind of fish will be interested, what kind of action is effective and so on.

 Arc is what I recommend.
 It’s such a versatile semi-long jig.
-Fast to fall, great in uplifts and in falls.
+Adaptive to any conditions, Fast to fall, great in uplifts and also in falls.
 Ideal for the scouting jig.
-If you really get to know this jig, you can pick up a lot of information.
+If you really get to know this jig, you can pick up a lot of information about what’s going on down there.
 Pay attention to how it lifts (light or heavy), how long it slides (long or short), and how it falls (fast or slow).

 What jigs for slow conditions?